Programmers and Teachers:

 How the Calculator Works

-The calculator at the top of this page feeds your matrix to a computer algebra system (CAS), which rearranges it into RREF using symbolic operations.
+When you click calculate, your matrix is fed to a Python-native computer algebra system (CAS), which rearranges it into RREF using symbolic operations.
 Being symbolic in nature, this calculator does not make numeric approximations when doing calculations.
 It follows similar steps to that of paper and pencil algebra to preserve an exact solution.
-The word “symbolic” comes from the numbers and letters being treated as symbols, rather than floating point numbers.
+The word “symbolic” comes from the numbers and letters being treated as symbols, rather than floating-point numbers.

 The computer algebra system that powers the calculator takes the matrix through a series of elementary row operations.
-After some number of elementary row operations, all of the RREF rules are met and the matrix components are arranged into the correct format and sent back to this page.
+After some number of elementary row operations, all of the RREF rules are met and the matrix components are arranged into the correct format and sent back to this page in the form of LaTeX code.
+That code is then rendered by the MathJax display engine as your final RREF matrix.